rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 [Adding or Editing Users](https://docs.rackspace.com/support/how-to/viewing-and-editing-user-information-for-your-account/) in the MyRackspace Portal.

-### Access **My Profile** in the Cloud Office Control Panel
+### Access *My Profile* in the Cloud Office Control Panel

-If a Cloud Office Administrator wants to update their own contact information, security settings, authentication methods, or notification preferences, this can be done in the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com).
+If you, as a Cloud Office Administrator, want to update your own contact information, security settings, authentication methods, or notification preferences, you can do this in the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com).

 Use the following steps to access the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com):